brianclements/pkictl/README.md

     segregation visually reflects the user/group segregation.
     Groups/programs/users only have access to the keys meant for them and them only.
- 7. A purely `./private/root` folder with root:root keys can also be made to work as well in this usage pattern for mail and web servers.
+ 7. A purely `private/root` folder with root:root keys can also be made to work as well in this usage pattern for mail and web servers that start as root first, then drop privileges later.

 ## Sources